SAP-samples/btp-developer-guide-cap/documentation/kyma-cicd/README.md

     ```

 4. Now you'll need to make changes to the `config.yml` file.
 In the `Release` stage, change the **kubeConfigFileCredentialsId** and **namespace**.

 ![release](./cicd17.png)

-    The parameter `kubeConfigFileCredentialsId` should have the same value as the name given to your **Kubernetes Configuration** credential.
-Refer to [Retrieve Kyma cluster configuration details](./add-cicd.md#retrieve-kyma-cluster-configuration-details), step 5.
+The parameter `kubeConfigFileCredentialsId` should have the same value as the name given to your **Kubernetes Configuration** credential in [Retrieve Kyma cluster configuration details](./add-cicd.md#retrieve-kyma-cluster-configuration-details), step 5.

 The parameter `namespace` should have the same value as the one you created in your Kyma cluster in [Retrieve Kyma cluster configuration details](./add-cicd.md#retrieve-kyma-cluster-configuration-details), step 2 .

-5. Navigate to the `cnbBuild` step and change the values of **dockerConfigJsonCredentialsId** and the **containerImageName, containerImageAlias and containerImageTag**.
+6. Navigate to the `cnbBuild` step and change the values of **dockerConfigJsonCredentialsId** and the **containerImageName, containerImageAlias and containerImageTag**.
 ![cnbBuild](./cicd18.png)

-    For the parameter `dockerConfigJsonCredentialsId`, it should be the same value as the credential name given for the **Container Registry Configuration** credential created in [Get docker credentials](./add-cicd.md#get-docker-credentials), step 5.
+The parameter `dockerConfigJsonCredentialsId` should have the same value as the credential name given for the **Container Registry Configuration** credential created in [Get docker credentials](./add-cicd.md#get-docker-credentials), step 5.

 The parameters for the images must be changed with your docker registry name wherever mentioned.
 The preferred image versions must also be mentioned wherever relevant.

 <br>